smizell/restfuljson/index.md

 ### API Consumers (Client-Side)

-**At design time**, the client SHOULD NOT hardcode any URLs or URL patterns and SHOULD NOT ascribe any meaning to the contents of a URL.
+**At build time**, the client SHOULD NOT include logic for constructing URLs.
+Rather, the client SHOULD use URLs provided by the server at runtime.

 **At runtime**, the client SHOULD use the URLs in API responses for retrieving resources.
-The client SHOULD rely on the URLs to know what it can or cannot do at runtime, allowing the server to retain all logic for what a client may or may not do in a given context.
+The client SHOULD rely on the presence or absence of URLs to know what it can or cannot do at runtime.
 The client SHOULD ignore any URLs it was not designed to use, allowing the server and client to evolve over time.

 ## Influences